celo-org/celo-connect-2022-applications-workshop/INSTRUCTIONS.md

-# Workshop: Interacting with the Celo Blockchain using our Contract Kit
+# Workshop: Interacting with the Celo Blockchain using Contract Kit

 At cLabs, we've developed 2 packages to make it easier to interact with contracts in the Celo Blockchain.

 - `@celo/contractkit`: ContractKit is a library to help interact with the Celo blockchain and to integrate Celo Smart Contracts within their applications.
-- `@celo-tools/use-contractkit`: a React hook for managing access to ContractKit with a built-in modal system for connecting to verious wallets
+- `@celo-tools/use-contractkit`: a React hook for managing access to ContractKit with a built-in modal system for connecting to various wallets.

 ## What we'll work on

 We've prepared the skeleton for an Auction house using Next.js.
 Don't worry if you're not familiar with it.
-We've tried to extract away everything that was next specific so you can focus on learning contract kit!
+We've tried to extract away everything that was Next specific so you can focus on learning Contract Kit!

-The app should allow you to see the auctions that exist, create an auction as well and place a bid.
-We've already created the smart contracts for it so you can focus on interacting with them using contract kit.
+The app should allow you to see the auctions that exist, create an auction as well as place a bid.
+We've already created the smart contracts for it so you can focus on interacting with them using Contract Kit.

 ## Workshop Instruction